mtoensing/simpletoc/readme.txt

 = Features =

 * No javascript or css added.
+* Minimal and valid HTML output.
 * Designed for Gutenberg.
-* Compatible with AMP plugins.
-* Minimal and valid HTML output.
+* Style SimpleTOC with Gutenbergs native group styling options.
+* Convert the styled group to a reusable block for future posts.
 * Inherits the style of your theme.
 * Support for column block layouts.
 * Control the maximum depth of the headings.